Restrictive covenants in employment contracts

 - Extent: for how long and over which geographical areas.

-The first job is to identify who is the intended person being restricted.
-The enforceability of restrictive covenants depends on the person’s status in the organisation.
+- Senior or junior employee? – enforceability of restrictive covenants depends on the person’s status in the organisation.
 Restrictions placed on senior employees or directors are more likely to be enforceable than the same restriction placed on a junior employee.

 Enforcing restrictive covenants